NSHipster/articles/_posts/2012-09-17-nscharacterset.md

 `NSCharacterSet` is but one piece to the Foundation string ecosystem, and perhaps the most misused and misunderstood of them all.
 By keeping these patterns and anti-patterns in mind, however, not only will you be able to do useful things like manage whitespace and scan information from strings, but--more importantly--you'll be able to avoid all of the wrong ways to do it.

 And if not being wrong isn't the most important thing about being an NSHipster, then I don't want to be right!

+> Ed.
+Speaking of ~~not~~ being wrong, the original version of this article contained errors in both code samples.
+These have since been corrected.